It sucked... the way I like.

 So I certainly can’t say it’s a good movie in absolute terms — it’s mostly, after all, just about someone wearing cool looking clothes in order to shoot guns and beat people up, not unlike Charlie’s Angels Full Throttle — but somehow it added up to a movie I was glad I went to see.
 Whereas I found the Angels movie pretty near unwatchable.

-And the story is nothing revolutionary, but it’s deep as the hull of the Titanic compared to the cartoon.
-I mean, the original animated episodes were basically just Peter Chung slapping together random cool-looking shit with no background at all, and relying on the audience to invent some kind of story for it in their own heads.
-And that’s what the writers of this movie did — they invented a story that fits the clues in the cartoon... and overall, given the quality of the materials they started with, they did a pretty decent job of it.
+And the story is nothing revolutionary, but it’s deep as the hull of the Titanic compared to the original cartoon, which intentionally provides no background whatsoever for the purpose of anyone’s actions.
+The original animated episodes were basically just Peter Chung slapping together random cool-looking shit with no background at all, and allowing the audience to invent some kind of story for it in their own heads.
+And that’s what the writers of this movie did, more or less — they invented a story that fits the clues in the cartoon... and overall, given the quality of the materials they started with, they did a reasonably decent job of it.
+Just don’t expect any more of it than just sufficing as a framework for action scenes.

 back to Miscellaneous B Movie Reviews